A server-first Node.js framework. Zero runtime dependencies.

 Performance by design

 - Zero CLS.
 The shell occupies the correct layout before data arrives.
-No placeholder juggling, no layout shift.
+No layout shift because there is no placeholder to replace.

 -